boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-sconepro-rate-policy-discovery.md

 Likewise, the document does not make any assumption about the services or applications that are delivered over an attachment circuit.
 Whether one or multiple services are bound to the same attachment circuit is deployment specific.

-Applications will have access to all these NRLPs and will thus adjust their behavior as a function of scope and traffic category indicated in a policy (all traffic, streaming, etc.).
+Applications will have access to all these NRLPs and will, thus, adjust their behavior as a function of scope and traffic category indicated in a policy (all traffic, streaming, etc.).
 An application that couples multiple flow types will adjust each flow type to be consistent with the specific policy for the relevant traffic category.
+Likewise, a host with multiple ACs may use the discovered NRLPs AC to decide how to distribute its flows over these ACs (prefer an AC to place an application session, migrate connection, etc.).
 That's said, this document does not make any recommendation about how a receiving host uses the discovered policy.
 Readers should refer, e.g., to {{?I-D.rwbr-tsvwg-signaling-use-cases}} for some examples.

 Networks that advertize NLRPs are likely to maintain the policing in place within the network because of the trust model (hosts are not considered as trusted devices).
 Per-subscriber rate-limit policies are generally recommended to protect nodes against Denial of Service (DoS) attacks (e.g., {{Section 9.3 of ?RFC8803}} or {{Section 8 of ?I-D.ietf-masque-quic-proxy}}).
 Discussion about conditions under which such a trust model can be relaxed is out of scope of this document.